hashicorp/terraform-provider-aws/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (please check the [requirements](https://github.com/terraform-providers/terraform-provider-aws#requirements) before proceeding).

 *Note:* This project uses [Go Modules](https://blog.golang.org/using-go-modules) making it safe to work with it outside of your existing [GOPATH](http://golang.org/doc/code.html#GOPATH).
 The instructions that follow assume a directory in your home directory outside of the standard GOPATH (i.e `$HOME/development/terraform-providers/`).
-If you are using Go 1.11, please make sure that `GO111MODULE=on` is set.

 Clone repository to: `$HOME/development/terraform-providers/`